OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/database.md

 ```

 ## Basic example
-This example will create a new database for the MyNewInstance instance.
-This example expects that the database for instance MyNewInstance doesn't exist, if it does, it will say it already exists and won't do anything.
+This example creates a new database for the `MyNewInstance` instance.
+This example expects the database for instance `MyNewInstance` doesn't exist, if it does, it will say it already exists and won't do anything:

 ```text
 octopus.server database --create --instance="MyNewInstance"